Leadwerks/Documentation/4x4matrices.md

 3, 0, 2, 1
 ```

+Use the [left-hand rule](3dspace.md) to help visualize this.
+Just point your first finger up so that your thumb points back towards you.

 ## Using Entity Matrices

 Since we know the third row of the matrix encodes the entity's forward direction, this provides an easy way to retrieve it without calling any other functions: